To comply with government legislation, we have a ‘daily act of worship that is of a broadly Christian basis.’ This usually takes place in a classroom.

 The Principal aim of RE in Derbyshire schools is to enable pupils to participate in an on-going search for wisdom, through exploring questions raised by human experience and answers offered by the religions and beliefs of the people of Derbyshire and the wider community, so as to promote their personal development.

-The aims of our Religious Education teaching are to teach the children about the main religious traditions and festivals of our country, and to encourage them to think about issues such as caring, belonging and giving.
+The aims of our Religious Education teaching are to teach the children about the main religious traditions and festivals of our country, and to encourage them to think about issues such as tolerance and understanding.
 We encourage the children to express their own viewpoints and ideas and embrace them all sensitively.

-Our themes follow a three year rolling programme so that the children do not repeat work while they are at Bradwell Infant school.
-Each year some of our work is teaching about the Christian Faith.
-We also look at one Christian Festival in depth during the year.
+Each year some of our work is teaching about the Christian Faith and major festivals.
 The three festivals we focus on are Harvest Festival, Christmas and Easter.
 We complement this by looking at other world faiths – Sikhism, Judaism and Islam.
 Some of our work is much more to do with values such as belonging and caring for others.

 The Headteacher is happy to discuss any aspect of Religious Education or Worship with parents.